mpolinowski/caloric-burn/README.md

 This app is based on the [food-lookup-demo](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) from fullstackreact.com.

 Our sample app will be a simple food nutrition lookup table.
-The data driving the app is supplied by the USDA's [https://www.ars.usda.gov/northeast-area/beltsville-md/beltsville-human-nutrition-research-center/nutrient-data-laboratory/docs/usda-national-nutrient-database-for-standard-reference/](National Nutrient Database).
+The data driving the app is supplied by the USDA's [National Nutrient Database](https://www.ars.usda.gov/northeast-area/beltsville-md/beltsville-human-nutrition-research-center/nutrient-data-laboratory/docs/usda-national-nutrient-database-for-standard-reference/).

 First, git clone this repository and cd into that directory.